2025–26 Nigeria Premier Football League

-The 2025–26 Nigeria Premier Football League is the 54th season of Nigeria's top-flight association football league, the 36th since attaining professionalism and the third under the current name.
-The season was announced to commence early on 22 August 2025.
+The 2025–26 Nigeria Premier Football League was the 55th season of Nigeria's top-flight association football league, the 36th since attaining professionalism and the third under the current name.
+The season commenced on 22 August 2025 and ended on 24 May 2026 with a one-week mid-season break from 30 December to 6 January and another two weeks break from 20 April to 2 May.

-Remo Stars are the defending champions.
+After an eventful final matchday, Enugu Rangers were crowned champions after defeating Ikorodu City away at Lagos to remain ahead of Rivers United on the table.
+Their win was their second in three seasons and their ninth overall, making them joint highest league winners along with Enyimba.

+Defending champions Remo Stars were relegated along with El-Kanemi Warriors on the final matchday, as they failed to win their games with Remo Stars relegating on goal difference against Kwara United.
+Remo Stars became the third defending champion to get relegated the following season, following Shooting Stars in 1999 and Bayelsa United in 2010.
+They joined Wikki Tourists and Bayelsa United, who had been previously confirmed relegated two weeks prior.

+Shooting Stars qualified for a continental tournament for the first time since 1999, qualifying for the 2026–27 CAF Confederation Cup ahead of Ikorodu City despite a loss at the final matchday.

 Teams

 Changes from previous season

 Twenty teams, consisting of the top sixteen teams from the previous season and four promoted teams from the Nigeria National League, are competing in the league.
 The promoted teams are NNL champions Warri Wolves, Wikki Tourists who have played previously in the top flight, and newcomers Barau and Kun Khalifat.